ibm-cloud-docs/mas-ms/maintenance.md

 **Dedicated Cluster Deployment** (default)

-With Dedicated Cluster deployment (otherwise known as MAS-Dedicated), Red Hat OpenShift is not shared by multiple Production Instances(s), Non-Production Instance(s) or Clients.
-Each MAS Client Production Instance and Non-Production Instance will have its own Services and it will not be shared across clients.
-Clients choosing the Dedicated Cluster deployment will determine when they wish to implement MAS-Dedicated software upgrades.
-The upgrade may be postponed or deferred by the client.
-Client will need to communicate to IBM Support if they wish to defer an upgrade.
-The following exceptions apply:
+With Dedicated Cluster deployment (otherwise known as MAS-Dedicated), Red Hat OpenShift is not shared.
+Each MAS Client Production Instance and Non-Production Instance has it's own dedicated RHOS services.
+IBM will determine and communicate when upgrades will occur.
+Customer **deferrals and exceptions** are allowed.

-- Client must always be on a supported version.
-Client will need to upgrade their current version before it reaches the end of support date.
-- Client will always be required to accept critical security patches.
-IBM alone will determine whether a patch is deemed a critical security patch and the date it will be applied.

 **Shared Cluster Deployment** (optional)

-In the Shared Cluster deployment (otherwise known as MAS-MAS), Red Hat OpenShift will be shared across multiple Production Instance(s), Non-Production Instance(s) and Clients.
-Clients choosing the Shared Cluster deployment **will be subject to the software upgrade policy that is set by IBM SRE.** IBM will determine and communicate when upgrades will occur, and **no deferrals or exceptions** will be allowed.
+With a Shared Cluster deployment (otherwise known as MAS-MS), Red Hat OpenShift instances are shared with other customers, across multiple Production Instance(s) and Non-Production Instance(s).
+Clients choosing the Shared Cluster deployment **are subject to the software upgrade policy that is set by IBM SRE.** IBM will determine and communicate when upgrades will occur, and **no deferrals or exceptions** will be allowed.

 ## Maintenance Windows
 {: #maintenance-windows}

-Standard maintenance windows for Production environments are planned on weekends (Saturday / Sunday).
-Non-Production environment maintenance is performed on weekdays.
+The standard maintenance window for production environments is over the weekend (Saturday / Sunday).
+Non-Production environment maintenance is performed during on weekdays.

 The IBM SRE team will proactively notify customers at least 5 business days prior to any Non-Production maintenance and 10 business days prior to any Production maintenance via the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center).